blasks/barnacle-manuscript/README.md

 ## Poster

-For an overview of the research described in this manuscript, take a look at a related conference poster we made:
+For an overview of the research in this manuscript, take a look at this poster we made about it:

 ![Barnacle Poster](https://github.com/blasks/barnacle-manuscript/blob/main/barnacle_poster.svg)